IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 * Must set the "Payload length" field to a value from 0 to 8 (CAN CC) or 0 to 64 (CAN FD).
 * In the "FD flags" field:
-  * in CAN CC frames, must clear all bits.
+  * in CAN CC frames, MUST clear all bits.
-  * in CAN FD frames, must set the `CANFD_FDF` bit, set or clear the `CANFD_BRS` and `CANFD_ESI` appropriately for the frame, and clear all other bits.
+  * in CAN FD frames, MUST set the `CANFD_FDF` bit, set or clear the `CANFD_BRS` and `CANFD_ESI` appropriately for the frame, and clear all other bits.
 * Must set the "Reserved/Padding" field to 0.